GibraltarSoftware/Loupe.JavaScript/src/Loupe.Angular.Demo.V10/README.md

 * A call is made to <code>loupe.recordException</code> upon navigation to the */error-page* route (which does not exist).
 This raises an uncaught exception which is automatically picked up by the LoupeErrorHandler.

+Additionally it adds the HTTP interceptor to ensure that all HTTP requests have the Loupe Agent IDs attached as headers.